 I just received my first Bitcoin extortion email! —and I’m not impressed.
 Patreon is a crowd-funding website that has become popular among podcasters.
 As an avid podcast listener, I’ve got an account with the service and give monthly micro-donations to podcasters I enjoy.
 Today I received this extortion email sent to the email address I used with the service:

 “Unfortunately your data was leaked in the recent hacking of the Patreon website and I now have your information.
-I have your tax id, tax forms, SSN, DOB, Name, Address, Credit card details and more sensitive data.
+I’ve your tax id, tax forms, SSN, DOB, Name, Address, Credit card details, and more sensitive data.
 Now, I can go ahead and leak your details online which would damage your credit score like hell and would create a lot of problems for you.

 If you would like to prevent me from doing this then you need to send 1 bitcoin to the following BTC address.

 You can buy bitcoins using online exchanges easily.
 The bitcoin address is unique to you.
-Sending bitcoin takes take, so you better get started right now, you have 48 hours in total.
+Sending bitcoin takes take, so you better get started right now, you’ve 48 hours in total.”

 Patreon did have a data breach back in October of this year.
 At the time, Patreon made this statement:

-“We do not store full credit card numbers on our servers and no credit card numbers were compromised.
-Although accessed, all passwords, social security numbers and tax form information remain safely encrypted with a 2048-bit RSA key.
+“We don’t store full credit card numbers on our servers and no credit card numbers were compromised.
+Although accessed, all passwords, social security numbers, and tax form information remain safely encrypted with a 2048-bit RSA key.
 No specific action is required of our users.”

-Update: Patreon have since removed the statement from their website some time in the middle of 2016.
-They didn’t care to comment on why they remove it instead including a notice saying it was outdated.
+Update (): Patreon has since removed the statement from their website some time in the middle of 2016.
+They didn’t care to comment on why they remove it instead of including a notice saying it was outdated.

 Never pay any attention to a Bitcoin extortion email.
-Maybe unless they have attached a photo from a webcam’s perspective inside your house and know the name of your cat and favorite cereal.
-Then you should be really worried.
+Maybe unless they’ve attached a photo from a webcam’s perspective inside your house and know the name of your cat and favorite cereal.
+Then you should be worried.